MohdJunaid007/erp/README.md

 2. Navigate to the project directory in your terminal.
 3. Run the following command to install dependencies:

+### commands
-npm install
+1. npm install
-npm start
+2. npm start
-The application will start on http://localhost:3000/
+3. The application will start on http://localhost:3000/

 for any queries feel free to reach me.